bsaichary/Azure-real-time-end-to-end-project-AKS-CI-CD./README.md

 till here we have completed the application deployment to azure kubernetes cluster.

+## Step11: **Writing Bash Script**
-but now as a devops engineer we need to make this into automation process for future changes, here the when you run the CI pipeline new containers will be stored in Azure container registry so then how the manifest files will be updated with new container infomation like **image name, image tag and deployment file prefix**
+Now as a devops engineer we need to make this into automation process for future changes to be auto updated, when you run the CI pipeline new containers will be created and pushed into Azure container registry, so then how the manifest files will be updated with new container infomation like **image name, image tag and deployment file prefix**

-So, here we will write a bash script and include that bash script in Azure devops repo -> vote -> file. so it will do this tasks of updating image information in manifest files from there argocd will take care.
+So, here we will write a bash script and add that bash script in Azure devops repo -> vote -> file.
+This will do this tasks of updating image information in manifest files, from here argocd will take care.

 ```
 #!/bin/bash